zackchase/zackchase.github.io/index.md

 (iii) the intersection of representation learning and causality; and (iv) leveraging ML to address impactful questions in clinical medicine.

-I value clear, understandable scientific prose and to this end have (co-)authored two reviews of the literature (on RNNs and Differential Privacy), and more recently an interactive book, (Dive into Deep Learning)[https://d2l.ai], which teaches deep learning through exposition, math and code,
+I value clear scientific prose and have (co-)authored two reviews of the literature (on RNNs and Differential Privacy), and more recently an interactive book, (Dive into Deep Learning)[https://d2l.ai], which teaches deep learning through exposition, math and code,